Mindset: Personal and Corporate as One System

 - You want to ensure your family is protected while also maximizing corporate wealth-building

-- You're thinking about estate planning and how to pass wealth to the next generation efficiently
+- You're thinking about estate strategies and how to pass wealth to the next generation efficiently

 - You've only worked with one insurer or investment company and want to see what else is available